 The BBC’s version of snark

-The BBC similarly played safe.
-When it couldn’t resist public taste any longer it screwed up courage to broadcast it’s own politically satirical material in That Was The Week That Was, (TWTWTW – TW3) a cornucopia of satirical sketches on political issues of the day.
-A late night Saturday show it attracted millions of viewers, and a lot of outrage from ‘Colonel Smithers, KSVO., Shocked, Lytham St Annes.’
+When the BBC caved into the political pressure and scrapped its pioneering political punch show That Was The Week That Was, (TWTWTW – TW3), a cornucopia of satirical sketches on political issues of the day, we lost a chunk of the democratic spirit.
+A late night Saturday show, it attracted millions of viewers, and a lot of outrage from Colonel Blimps.
 It made the reputation of its cast, namely front man David Frost.

 Snark as cattle prod

+Snark is endemic.
+Most of it on Twitter is low grade stuff.
+The game played is ‘throw some mud, see what sticks’.
 By its very nature, snark is philistine.
 It will not defer to the artistically or intellectually ambitious for it is always on the lookout for pomposity.
 It loathes money and success.

 Kings of snark

 On a loftier plain, Gore Vidal was a master of high snark.
 He could be savagely honest.
-“When a friend succeeds, something in me dies”, he once said ruefully.
+“When a friend succeeds, something in me dies”, he once said, ruefully.
 Having gotten into a verbal and then physical fight with Norman Mailer, a far less able essayist, Mailer, a writer known for his excessive drinking habits and misogyny, slugged Vidal one on the jaw.
 As Vidal arose off the floor he said, “Words fail you, again, Norman.”

 And finally, anonymity

-Summary – So, what of ‘History Woman’?
+Summary: what of ‘History Woman’?